-This project captures important policy-relevant information such as penetration of financial services and the salient models of microfinance in various states, districts, and areas of the country.
+This project captures important policy-relevant information such as the penetration of financial services and the salient models of microfinance in various states, districts, and areas of the country.

 The Map of Microfinance Distribution in India 2010, developed by the Centre for Micro Finance at IFMR Research, is an attempt to aggregate information related to the spread of financial services for the poor in India.
 The project captures important policy-relevant information such as penetration of financial services and the salient models of microfinance in various states, districts, and areas of the country and displays these statistics in a visually appealing way.
-The map also identifies regions that are untouched and undeserved by financial services providers.
-With this information, practitioners, policymakers and researchers can better understand the geographic distribution of financial services and make more informed decisions regarding expansion, replication and evolution of financial services.
+The map also identifies regions that are untouched and underserved by financial services providers.
+With this information, practitioners, policymakers and researchers can better understand the geographic distribution of financial services and make more informed decisions regarding the expansion, replication and evolution of financial services.
 The map will also help in exploring microfinance penetration across various demographic and socio-economic strata.
 View the interactive map here.

-Results from the study revealed a stark imbalance in regional penetration of microfinance services in the country and similar imbalance was observed for SHG programmes.
+Results from the study revealed a stark imbalance in regional penetration of microfinance services in the country and a similar imbalance was observed for SHG programmes.
 The Map of Microfinance provided an overall snapshot of microfinance outreach and penetration in the various districts and states of India documenting the expansion of microfinance over the last several years.

 This visual representation can assist policymakers and practitioners to gain a lucid understanding of the role played by microfinance in the country thus guiding them in making informed decisions about its expansion and addressing concerns of the under-served areas.